whitneyburton/portfolios/students/michael_wong/20150814-michael_wong-m1.markdown

 * Tests have good names
 * Move difficult bits up the stack (ARGV, file reading / writing, printing)

-Scores
+Scores:

 * Functionality: 3
 * Fundamental Ruby & Style: 3
 * Test-Driven Development: 3
 * Breaking Logic into Components: 2

 Feedback given to me was regarding the need to speak up and let my opinions be heard more.
 I was told that my ability to be a successful navigator by planning ahead and searching ruby docs was critical.

 #### Sales Engine

 * [GitHub URL](https://github.com/Kealii/sales_engine)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/sales_engine.markdown)

 The Sales Engine project was an exercise to explore the relationships between merchants, customers, and everything in between.
 The project had many moving pieces and so required a lot of attention to detail to avoid things like duplicated data or incorrect calculations.

-(evaluation comments)

-(evaluation scores)

-(feedback to me)
+Notes:

+* Tests looked a little sloppy and could have used better refactoring, but the suite was extremely thorough, robust, and broken into the correct files.
+* No use of modules, but the logic was where it needed to be and as pushed down the stack as they could manage.
+* Several quirky things caught my eye, but no serious violations to mention.
+* Caught on to the best enumerables by the deadline, but did not get time to implement them or demonstrate their understanding of when to use which.

+Scores:

+* Functional Expectations: 3
+* Test Driven Development: 4
+* Encapsulation: 3
+* Fundament Ruby & Style: 3
+* Enumerable & Collections: 3
+* Code Sanitation: 4

+Told I'm receptive to trying ideas regardless of whose they may be, but need to offer more opportunities to drive and let others implement them.

 ## Community

 ### Giving Feedback

 Feedback I gave was mostly on pairing projects (sales engine and enigma) and was intended to be critical, yet kind.
 I tried to also praise good habits as well as critique poor ones in a helpful manner.

 ### Playing a Part

 The main ways that I was able to contribute to the Turing community were tidying up regularly, even when not on cleaning duty, and organizing a LAN party for socializing and networking.
+I would also try to provide open and honest feedback for both individuals and for the Student Advisory Board

 ## Review